MicrosoftDocs/mesh-docs/mesh/Resources/mesh-toolkit-release-notes.md

     1. Target the `ScriptMachine` you've created for the visual script.

     1. For the function to call, select `ScriptMachine > TriggerUnityEvent (string)`.
-    1. In the parameter field, enter the name you've chosen (for example, `DoThing`).
+    1. In the parameter field, enter the name of the UnityEvent trigger (for example, `DoThing`).

     ![Dialog box for `SignalReceiver`](media/signal-receiver-box.png)